 Intellectual disabilities often start before the age of 18.
 They make up 8.6% of those on Social Security Disability benefits.

-The circulatory system brings nutrients, oxygen, and hormones to the body’s cells.
-It also takes waste products out of the body.
+The circulatory system brings nutrients, oxygen, and hormones to the body’s cells and removes waste products.
+The circulatory system includes:

-- Arteries that carry blood away from the heart
+- Arteries that take blood away from the heart

-- Veins that carry blood back to the heart.
+- Veins that bring blood back to the heart.

 Common diseases that affect the circulatory system include: